Setting up calls

 You can learn more about the technology behind your choices by reading our very short introduction to the architecture of a group call.
 This is by no means exhaustive but is designed to acquaint you with what's going on under the surface.

-Set the owner_only_broadcast room property for webinars, virtual conferences — or any scenario with an audience
+owner_only_broadcast room property for webinars, virtual conferences — or any scenario with an audience.

 If you want to share a call with a large number of people — and you are okay with a slight delay — consider live stream.